Schalltech/honeycomb-marketplace/README.md

       npm run host:marketplace
       ```

    5. Incorporate the a micro app into your application.
+For the sake of simplicity, we are importing `<MicroApp />` in the app.js file.
+Exposing the React and ReactDOM modules globally must be done in the code before attempting to render a micro app.

       ```js
       import React from 'react';
       import ReactDOM from 'react-dom';
       import MicroApp from '@schalltech/honeycomb-react-microapp';

       // React and ReactDOM are not bundled with the micro app.
-They must be exposed globally for the micro apps. window.React = React;
+      // They must be exposed globally for the micro apps as peer dependencies. window.React = React;
       window.ReactDOM = ReactDOM;